 Young prince Amun and his twin sister Amunet had lived comfortable lives with their parents and their father’s brother, Set.
 Their uncle was their major caregiver when the King and Queen were busy, serving as a surrogate father.
 On the twins’ first birthday, the palace Seer had a vision that the two future rulers would find greatness together.
 Their parents did all they could to facilitate this greatness, including teaching both siblings to read and write.
 They spent all of their time together.

 The King and Queen decided that Amun and Amunet should be wed on their fifteenth birthday.
 Once married, they could begin preparing to be King and Queen after their parents.
-For weeks after the ceremony, Set paced his room late into the night, muttering and distracted.
+For weeks before the ceremony, Set paced his room late into the night, muttering and distracted.

 He would never be King, he thought.
 He had the unfortunate position of being brother to the King and uncle to the future monarchs.
 He would never know greatness, nor was he ever expected to.
 No, he couldn’t settle for that.
 He wanted real power.
 He deserved power.

 One night, as the family slept, Set crept into his brother’s room.
 He stood over the sleeping couple, drew his dagger, and plunged it deep into their hearts.
 The Seer awoke from her sleep with a howl of great pain.
 She screamed murder, but it was too late!
 As the servants and guards scattered throughout the palace in a wild frenzy, Set slipped away into his own room, pretending he’d woken up at the Seer’s scream, glad that her vision could not tell who had committed the heinous crime.